ikea-sama/Showdown2Lua/README.md

 # Showdown2Lua
-Showdown2Luau is a Luau script that converts Pokemon Showdown data to a Lua table.
+Showdown2Luau is a Luau script that converts Pokémon Showdown data to a Lua table.

 # Known Issues
-* Pokemon nicknames are not supported.
+* Pokémon nicknames are not supported.